Tomas Käyhkö

 Tomas Käyhkö is a Finnish ten-pin bowler.

 In 2019, he won silver in pairs with Niko Oksanen at the European Championships.
 In his first World Championships in 2021, he won silver in singles.

 In 2020, he was chosen as the bowler of the year in Finland.
 At that time, his achievements included winning the Finnish Masters and the Finnish doubles championship.
-Käyhkö represents Varkaus Mainarei.
+Käyhkö represents Varkaus Mainarit.
 At the opening competition of the 2023 PBA Tour season, the U.S. Open major, Tomas qualified as the #2 seed and finished third in the February 5 final round.

+Käyhkö earned the top seed in the 2024 PBA Delaware Classic, but lost the March 3 final match to David Krol.

+Käyhkö is sponsored by Hammer Bowling and Turbo finger inserts.